kylittle/GAN_Project/README.md

 1. Navigate to the directory that this repository was pulled to.
 2. Issue the command python3 delta-extract.py
 3. The code will start a Tensorflow backend that will begin training.
-4. After each epoch the Network is tested, however it only writes out a midi file every 20 epochs, up to 1000 epochs.
-It is safe to issue a sigint to stop the programs execution as the last output.mid will be in the repositories folder.
+4. After each epoch the Network is tested, however it only writes a MIDI every number of cycles defined in the .ini file.
+Output will be written to the output folder included in the project.

 Issues/Known Improvements: